M$^2$-3DLaneNet: Exploring Multi-Modal 3D Lane Detection: Introduction

-Fortunately, large-scale datasets with 3D lane annotations~\cite{garnett20193d,guo2020gen,yan2022once} have been proposed, triggering a surge of interest in developing 3D lane detection algorithms~\cite{garnett20193d,efrat20203d,guo2020gen,liu2022learning,chen2022persformer,yan2022once}.
-These methods detect 3D lanes in a vision-centric manner, which takes camera images as inputs and predicts 3D lanes in the bird's eye view (BEV) space.
-Due to the lack of depth information, these approaches map the 2D features into BEV via an inverse perspective mapping (Figure~\ref{fig:motivation} (a)) based on the {flat road assumption}, which does not hold for most real-world scenarios (\eg, in the sloping terrain).
-Besides, they become unreliable in low-light conditions because cameras are sensitive to illumination change.
+To circumvent this problem, several 3D lane open datasets~\cite{garnett20193d, guo2020gen, yan2022once} have been proposed, which have encouraged the development of algorithms~\cite{garnett20193d,efrat20203d, guo2020gen, liu2022learning, chen2022persformer, yan2022once} for the detection of 3D lanes.
+Most previous methods model the 3D lane detecting in a vision-centric manner, which takes front-view camera images as inputs and predicts 3D lanes in the bird's eye view (BEV) space.
+Due to the lack of depth information, these approaches mainly utilize inverse perspective mapping (IPM)~\cite{garnett20193d, efrat20203d, guo2020gen, liu2022learning} to transform image features from the front view to the BEV space, as shown in~\Cref{fig:motivation}~(a).
+However, IPM is based on the {flat road assumption}, which does not hold for most real-world scenarios (\eg, in the sloping terrain).
+To mitigate the distortion problem caused by the flat-road assumption, a recent work~\cite{chen2022persformer} adopted a deformable attention mechanism~\cite{zhu2020deformable} to optimize the view transformation problem and achieve the state-of-the-art results on 3D lane detection.
+Although images can provide clues about the lanes with rich semantic context, cameras are sensitive to illumination change.
+Therefore, these vision-centric methods become unreliable under extreme light conditions.
 Recently, LiDARs are becoming increasingly popular in autonomous driving systems.
-Since LiDARs provide accurate and wide-ranging depth information regardless of lighting variations, an intuitive way to address the above issues is to detect 3D lanes using LiDAR point clouds.
-Thanks to rich 3D geometric information, detecting flat grounds from other objects (\eg, cars, pedestrians) also becomes much easier in point clouds, which is preferable for lane detection (lanes are always on the grounds).
-Nevertheless, detecting 3D lanes using only textureless LiDAR data is also difficult because lanes are usually slender and thus submerged by their surrounding surfaces.
+The accurate depth information provided by LiDARs, regardless of lighting variations, motivates us to explore \textit{whether LiDAR data can facilitate modern 3D lane detection and how much gain it can boost}.
+Thanks to inherent rich 3D geometric information, detecting flat ground from other objects (\eg, cars, pedestrians) could be much easier in point clouds.
+This characteristic is preferable for lane detection, as lanes are typically located on the ground.
+We also find that lane lines have discriminative \emph{intensity} compared to road surfaces and other objects in most scenarios, as shown in~\Cref{fig:raw_lidar}.
+However, the sparsity and slender appearance of lanes in point clouds result in lanes constituting only a small fraction of the total points.
+Consequently, lane lines in point clouds often get obscured by the surrounding ground surfaces.